synaptecltd/slipstream/README.md

 # Compression performance

 Compression performance can typically reduce data to about 15% of the theoretical uncompressed sample size (assuming 4 bytes for data, 4 bytes for quality, and 8 bytes for timestamp).
-Higher sampling rate can compress down to <10%.
-Shorter messages with fewer samples will achieve compression of 20-30%.
-Comared to IEC 61850-9-2 SV, the performance is even better due to the additional overhead and repeated data inherent in the ASDU stucture.
-For example, sampling at 14.4 kHz with 6 samples (ASDUs) per message requires about 589 bytes for SV (including Ethernet header, but not including the "RefrTm" timestamp).
+Higher sampling rate can compress down to <5%, often requiring less than 1 byte per new sample on average.
+Shorter messages with fewer samples will achieve compression of 15-25%.
+Comared to IEC 61850-9-2 SV, the performance is even better due to the additional overhead and repeated data inherent in the SV ASDU stucture.
+For example, sampling at 14.4 kHz with 6 samples (ASDUs) per message (using the "LE" dataset with 8 variables) requires about 589 bytes for SV (including Ethernet header, but not including the "RefrTm" timestamp).
 This new protocol only requires about 120 bytes to convey the same information.

 The protocol compression tends to perform better for higher sampling rates, because the difference between samples is less and, on average, fewer bytes are required.
 Similarly, the protocol compression tends to perform worse for larger RMS values of voltage and current because the differences between samples is greater.